tehprofessor/KeynesJS/README.md

 # Keynes.js #

 A client-side MVC JS framework for development of modern web-applications.
+Please check out the docs, and code for examples and information on how it all works.

 ### Why? ###